terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 1. Save `0-bootstrap` Terraform configuration to `gcp-bootstrap` git repository:

    1. Cloning the `gcp-bootstrap` repository:

-      1. (CSR-Only) When using Cloud Source Repositories.
+      1. (CSR-Only) When using Cloud Source Repositories, clone the repository using the following command.

          ```bash
          gcloud source repos clone gcp-bootstrap --project=${cloudbuild_project_id}
          ```

-      1. (Github Only) When using Github with Cloudbuild.
+      1. (Github Only) When using Github with Cloudbuild, clone the repository with the following command.

          ```bash
          git clone git@github.com:<GITHUB-OWNER>/gcp-bootstrap.git
          ```

-   1. Navigate to the repository and copy files:
+   1. Navigate to the repository and copy required files to it:

       ```bash
       cd gcp-bootstrap